okanbulut/eirm/README.md

 To estimate the Rasch model, a regression-like formula must be defined:
 `formula = "r2 ~ -1 + item + (1|id)"`.
 In the formula,

--   `r2` is the variable for dichotomous item responses
+-   `r2` is the variable for dichotomous item responses.
--   `-1` removes the intercept from the model and yields parameter estimates for all items in the data set.
-With `1` (instead of `-1`), an intercept representing the parameter of the first item and relative parameters for the remaining items (i.e., distance from the parameter of the first item) would be estimated.
+-   `-1` removes the intercept from the model and yields parameter estimates for **all** items in the data set.
+With `1` (instead of `-1`), an intercept representing the parameter of the first item and relative parameters for the remaining items (i.e., distances from the parameter of the first item) would be estimated.
--   `item`is the variable representing item IDs in the data set
+-   `item`is the variable representing item IDs in the data set.
 -   `(1|id)` refers to the random effects for persons represented by the `id` column in the data set.